AndryRafam/aegis/README.md

 <h1 align="left"> NeptuneCrypt </h1>

-Starting from v1.4, all future upgrade will be also available on Gitlab: https://gitlab.com/AndryRafam/neptunecrypt
+Version v1.4 (and future upgrade) is (will be) also available on Gitlab: https://gitlab.com/AndryRafam/neptunecrypt

 ![](output/demo.gif)